 His record speaks for itself – games 764 (ranked seventh), goals 370 (ranked first), assists 361 (ranked fourth) and points 731 (ranked first).

-After beginning his career with his home-town club, Clarke has spent the majority of his time with the Nottingham Panthers in the top flight of British ice hockey.
+After beginning his career with his home-town club, Clarke spent the majority of his time with the Nottingham Panthers in the top flight of British ice hockey.

-He first iced for Peterborough as a 15-year-old in the British National League (BNL) and spent four years with the Pirates scoring over 100 points.
+He first iced for Peterborough as a 15-year-old in the British National League (BNL) and spent four years with the Pirates, scoring over 100 points.

 His impressive displays caught the eye of the Newcastle Jesters of the Superleague (ISL), who signed him up for the 2000-01 season.
 Clarke was one of a minority of British players to make an impact in a league dominated by imports.

 The forward also had spells with London Knights (ISL), Guildford Flames (BNL) and Milton Keynes Kings (BNL), before arriving in Nottingham for the inaugural year of the Elite League.

 Clarke won a trophy in his first season with the Panthers and scored the first goal in Nottingham’s two-legged Challenge Cup final victory over arch rivals Sheffield Steelers.

 He scored at a point-per-game throughout his career at National Ice Centre and captained the Panthers to their first play-off championship title for 18 years in 2007.
 He again scored Nottingham’s first goal – this time in the play-off final against Cardiff Devils – a game Panthers went on to win on penalty shots.